 - Diversion programs

 How tough the penalty is depends on factors such as the extent of harm caused, whether a weapon was involved, or if the victim belonged to a protected group, such as people with disabilities.
+There are also penalties specific to assault and battery on a family or household member.

 You can also have a criminal record after a conviction, which could affect your employment, housing, and financial recovery options.
 First-time offenders may be able to seek out alternatives such as pretrial probation or diversion programs to avoid a conviction.